 NOTICE: General Posting for All Teams

-The narrative below should be read by all coaches attending the WIVL League Championship Tournament (“LCT”) for 8th, 7th, 6th and 5th/4th grade girls to be held on May 19, 2018.
+The narrative below should be read by all coaches attending the League Championship Tournament (“LCT”) for 8th and 7th girls to be held on May 13, 2023.
 In addition, the coach for each participating team should read the grade-specific information associated with the schedule for that grade.

-The following points should be noted by all participant teams -- whether playing in the 8th grade, the 7th grade, 6th grade or 5th/4th grade LCT:
+The following points should be noted by all participant teams -- whether playing in the 8th grade or 7th grade LCT:

 - League Rules.
 All regular season League Rules will apply to the LCT except as noted below.

 - Admissions.
-Per League Rule B-7, the host will be allowed to charge $6 per adult and $2 per student (versus $4 per adult/$2 per child during the regular season) to help cover the added cost of running this event.
+Per League Rule B-7, the host will be allowed to charge $8 per adult and $3 per student (versus $5 per adult/$2 per child during the regular season) to help cover the added cost of running this event.
 All admission fees are retained by the host school(s).
 Instead of marking hands, each admitted person will be issued a wristband that they must display when entering and re-entering each venue.
-A wristband purchased in one host community will be valid in the other host community (e.g., for the 8th grade LCT, a ticket purchased in Altoona will be valid in Cadott and Bloomer, and vice versa; the same is true relative to the 7th grade LCT in Amery, Clear Lake and Prairie Farm; the 6th grade LCT in St. Croix Central and Spring Valley; and the 5th/4th grade LCT matches in Edgar and Mosinee).
+A wristband purchased in one host community will be valid in the other host community (e.g., for the 7th grade LCT, a ticket purchased in Melrose-Mindoro will be valid in Sparta).

 Players in uniform or with a jersey/shirt in their possession will be admitted free of charge.
-Each team will be provided with two (not three or four) coach wristbands at the admission table of the venue where that team plays its first match.
+Each team will be provided with two coach wristbands at the admission table of the venue where that team plays its first match.
 Coaches will need to display their wristband when re-entering each venue.